Massacre on Queens Boulevard

-Massacre on Queens Boulevard (sometimes written as Massacre on Queens Blvd) was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on April 13, 1996 in New York, USA.
-The event was held in the Lost Battalion Hall in the Rego Park section of the New York City borough of Queens.
+Massacre on Queens Boulevard (sometimes written as Massacre on Queens Blvd) was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on April 13, 1996.
+The event was held in the Lost Battalion Hall in the Rego Park section of the New York City borough of Queens in the United States.
 The event took its name from the street where the venue is located.

 Excerpts from Massacre on Queens Boulevard aired on episode #156 of the syndicated television show ECW Hardcore TV on April 16, 1996, while the event was released on VHS in 1996 and on DVD in 2002.
-It was made available for streaming on the WWE Network in 2020.
-The bout between Chris Jericho and Taz was also included on the compilation DVD ECW: Unreleased Vol. 2 released by WWE in 2013.
+Brian Lee and the Harris Brothers versus Tommy Dreamer and the Pitbulls; Mikey Whipwreck versus Sabu; and the Gangstas versus Headhunters versus 2 Cold Scorpio and the Sandman appeared on the 2012 compilation DVD ECW Loves New York, while the bout between Chris Jericho and Taz was included on the compilation DVD ECW: Unreleased Vol. 2 released by WWE in 2013.
+The full event was made available for streaming on the WWE Network in 2020.